 (4)(a) on good cause shown where an urgent application is brought before court.

-(6) If an application for a request referred to in subsection (1) is received, the head of the organ of state concerned must within a reasonable time conduct a review of the classified information held by that organ of state relating to the request for declassification.
+(6) If an application for a request referred to in subsection (1) is received, the head of the organ of state concerned must within 14 days conduct a review of the classified information held by that organ of state relating to the request for declassification.

 CHAPTER 7